SillyTavern/SillyTavern-Docs/Usage/Local LLM Guide/How To Use A Self-Hosted Model.md

 5. Click Load

-### Configuring SillyTavern to talk to Oobagooba
+### Configuring SillyTavern to talk to Oobabooga

 1. Click API Connections (2nd button in the top bar)
 2. Set API to Text Completion
-3. Set API Type to Default (Oobagooba)
+3. Set API Type to Default (Oobabooga)
 4. Set server URL to <http://127.0.0.1:5000/>
 5. Click Connect.
 It should connect successfully and detect kunoichi-dpo-v2-7b.Q6_K.gguf as the model.
 6. Chat with a character to test that it works